PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 After deploying it on IPFS we can put the retrieved CID in the `Contract URI Suffix`.

-Now we will upload the given cup images on IPFS thanks to the Starton dashboard.
-We will also add 3 NFT metadata json in the following format:
+You then have to upload the given cup images on IPFS thanks to the Starton dashboard.
+You also have to add 3 NFT metadata json in the following format:

 ```json
 {